NataliaLaskina/Late_Pleistocene_vole_from_Indigirka_project/README.md

 ### 🧬 Generated Results Structure (Created Locally)

-_Note: These folders are created automatically when you run the scripts._
+_Note: These folders are created automatically when you run the scripts (except the script trial_de_novo_assembly.sh)._

 ```text
 results/